devadvance/devadvance.github.io/_posts/2023-02-01-page-visibility-api.md

 **Safari 16.3**

-* **Detected via Page Visibility API**: Another app is active on the screen, another Safari tab is active on the screen, screen is off, Safari tab overview as an inactive tab,
+* **Detected via Page Visibility API**: Another app is active on the screen, another Safari tab is active on the screen, screen is off, Safari tab overview as an inactive tab
 * **Not detected via Page Visibility API**: Some dialogs (Bookmarks, Reading List, Password Manager, etc.), iPad OS overview screen (swipe up), Control Panel covering screen, Notification Center down, split view: selecting another app, split view: redrawing when split changes, split view: exiting split view, Safari tab overview as the active tab, accessing camera from the Notification Center

 **Note**: for testing purposes, I did not use an iOS device, but iPad OS is a reasonable proxy for what might be encountered on iOS.